RAIL EQUIPMENT

 In the 1960's, the Pennsylvania - Reading Seashore Lines (PRSL) was in need of new, powerful and reliable locomotives and turned to industry-leader General Motors - Electro Motive Division (EMD) to supply 15 new, second generation diesel - electric locomotives.

 15 GP38's were delivered to the PRSL between 1967 and 1970.
 Each unit was rated for 2,000 horsepower and had a maximum speed gearing of 65 MPH.
-Quickly, the units proved their reliability and efficiency.
+Quickly, the units proved their reliability, flexibility and efficiency.

 Locomotives 2000, 2011 and 2012 served the Pennsylvania - Reading Seashore Lines in a variety of duties (both passenger and freight) in the southern New Jersey region from 1967 to 1976!